kubeedge/website/docs/developer/make_verify.md

 ```

 It will update go.mod and go.sum for each repository in the staging repos.
-And then it will re-create a symlink in the vendor directory pointing to the corresponding staging respository
+And then it will re-create a symlink in the vendor directory pointing to the corresponding staging repository

 ```shell
 for repo in $(kubeedge::util::list_staging_repos); do